Fistuloplasty / Venoplasty

 Do I need to stop any medication before my procedure?

-You should take your normal medication on the day of your procedure.
-If you take warfarin, you will be given specific instructions in your appointment letter or by your nurse.
+Take your normal medication on the day of your procedure.
+If you take warfarin, you will be given specific instructions in your appointment letter or by your dialysis nurse.

 How long will it take?

-The Fistuloplasty / Venoplasty can take about one hour, but you can expect to be in the ward for at least four hours.
+The Fistuloplasty / Venoplasty can take about 1 hour, but you can expect to be in the ward for at least 4 hours.
 Your procedure may be delayed if emergency cases take priority on the day.
 You will be told if this happens.

 Who will I see?